ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `POST /api/2.0/ai/threads/touch`

-Touch
+Bump a thread&#39;s activity

-Bumps a thread&#39;s last-edit date, and optionally rebinds it to another profile, when something other than a new message - a model switch, say - should resurface it.
+Bumps a thread&#39;s last-edit date without adding a message, which resurfaces it in the list.
+Passing &#x60;profileId&#x60; also rebinds the thread to another model, so this is the operation to call when a model switch alone should count as activity.
+Nothing else about the thread changes and the answer only confirms the write.
+It is idempotent: repeating it simply moves the date forward again.

 #### Parameters